 In winter it will need a cool place with temperatures 0-10 degrees Celsius.
 If the temperature is higher, the leaves usually fall off.
 In summer it needs to be outside and abundantly watered.

-More information about Kumquat and other citrus species is available on our forum:
+Much more information about Kumquat and all other citrus species is available on our forum:

 USDA zone:-6°C (zone 9a)